What is a drug-free workplace program?

 The most obvious benefit is reduced drug use among employees.
-In addition, under the Workplace Safety and Loss Prevention Incentive Program (WSLPIP) in New York, many NY companies are eligible for a savings of 2% off their workers’ comp costs every year.
+In addition, under the Workplace Safety and Loss Prevention Incentive Program (WSLPIP) in New York, many NY companies are eligible for a savings of 2 percent off their workers’ comp costs every year.

-Creating safety and return-to-work programs can earn businesses an extra 4% each for the first year, and 2% for each additional year.
-That’s a 6-10% savings on your workers’ comp premium!
+Creating safety and return-to-work programs can earn businesses an extra 4 percent each for the first year, and 2 percent for each additional year.
+That’s a 6-10 percent savings on your workers’ comp premium.

-Employers with long-standing drug-free policies report the reduced use of medical benefits by employees and their families, and better health among employees.
+Employers with longstanding drug-free policies report reduced use of medical benefits by employees and their families, and better health among employees.
 Not only can you save a percentage on workers’ comp, but the premium is very likely to decrease with a drug-free policy.

 Is drug abuse really a problem in the workplace?

 Yes – and the statistics speak volumes.
-Several studies have found that, in the workplace, drug abusers are more likely to:
+Several studies have found that drug abusers in the workplace are more likely to:

 - Be less productive

 - Be late or absent

 - File a workers’ comp claim